-- These steps do not necessarily happen in sequence, as refinement may change assumptions that require another iteration. - Overall "wave" estimate needs to include reasonable integration time, testing, verification, and validation activities. - The estimated budget for SRDP will be used as guidance as to how much work can be accepted for the project in a specific iteration. - Analysis should be done during the design process to identify overlapping work which will benefit SRDP and other stakeholders/projects. - The design process will look ahead to future waves to include work that would need to be done in the current wave to support delivery of a future capability. - With the assumption that capabilities will be delivered in rolling waves within designated time boundaries, judgements will need to be made based on estimates of which development items are likely to fit in the designated time, and which should be deferred to a later wave.
+- These steps do not necessarily happen in sequence, as refinement may change assumptions that require another iteration. - The overall work package estimate needs to include reasonable integration time, testing, verification, and validation activities. - The estimated budget for SRDP will be used as guidance as to how much work can be accepted for the project in a specific timeframe. - Analysis should be done during the design process to identify overlapping work which will benefit SRDP and other stakeholders/projects. - Prototyping will be used to prove the practicality of concept explored during architectural development.
+The "walking skeleton" model will be used when possible, creating early working "end-to-end" prototypes, and then adding capability to the skeleton to develop the working system. - The design process will look ahead to future iterations to include work that would need to be done in the current one to support delivery of a future capability. - With the assumption that capabilities will be delivered in iterations within designated time boundaries, judgements will need to be made based on estimates of which development items are likely to fit in the designated time, and which should be deferred to a later iteration.

-The design portion of the rolling wave is also time-boxed, as described in the SEMP, in order to provide a stable list of tasks to be delivered in each wave.
+The design portion of the iterations are also time-boxed, as described in the SEMP [RD02], in order to provide a stable list of tasks to be delivered in each iteration.
 This list will describe the Minimum Viable Product (MVP) and will include all the "must have" requirements and the work to deliver them.

 Previously unknown requirements discovered during the design process or derived from a research project (see below) will be added to the list of SRDP requirements in the Requirements Verification and Traceability Matrix (RVTM) and in other documents as appropriate.
+1